Satellite Roof Measurements: Everything Contractors Need to Know (2026)

 In this blog, we break down:

-- Why satellite measurement tools are a must-have for modern roofers,
+• Why satellite measurement tools are a must-have for modern roofers,

-- The benefits they provide for scaling roofing companies,
+• The benefits they provide for scaling roofing companies,

-- Satellite vs. drone measurements,
+• Satellite vs. drone measurements,

-- Using satellite measurements for insurance jobs,
+• Using satellite measurements for insurance jobs,

-- How to choose a satellite roof measuring tool.
+• How to choose a satellite roof measuring tool.

 Satellite measurement tools use images taken by satellites to map out and measure roofs.
-They use the roof outline as well as street-view images to determine roof pitch, square footage, and measure parts of a roof.
+They use the roof outline from aerial imagery as well as street-view images to determine roof dimensions, total area, pitch, facets, ridges, valleys, and eaves.
+Instead of climbing up on a roof and measuring by hand, you can do it from an app on your computer or phone and have a price out before the homeowner finishes their coffee.

 How do satellite measurements benefit roofing contractors?